liug26/DigitRec-Vectorized-Dense/README.md

 # Digit Recognition w/ Dense Layers from Scratch

 ## Summary
-The contained python files provide a framework to implement a dense-layer neural network that recognizes hand-written digits.
+The contained python files provide a simple framework to implement and train a dense-layer neural network that recognizes hand-written digits.
+The framework is written from scratch (no TensorFlow, only NumPy and Pandas).
 I incorporated gradient descent, l2 regularization, dropout regularization, adam optimization into the framework.
 All parameters are vectorized, so training is decently fast.
 My own implementation results in a roughly 97% dev set accuracy network.

 ## Structure
 main.py -- where the main method is stored and where training/testing is called.